 • Compatibility testing with new OS versions and devices.

-Final Thoughts: App Maintenance Is a Long-Term Investment
+Final Thoughts: App Maintenance Is a Needed Long-Term Investment

-App development is just the beginning of the product road map.
-Launching your app gets you to the starting line—but it’s maintenance that keeps you in the race.
-From handling bugs and supporting users to evolving the product over time, app maintenance is what turns a good app into a great one—and a startup into a thriving business.
+App development is just the beginning of any product road map.
+From handling bugs and supporting users to evolving the product over time, app maintenance is what turns a good app into a great one, and a startup into a thriving business.

 Share this post: